BOXFoundation/whitepaper/whitepaper.md

   \caption{Typical On-chain Smart Contract.
 Applications Interact with Blockchain through EVM}
 \end{figure}

-Unfortunately, this approach has a severe scalability problem.
+Obviously, this is a very resource intensive approach.
 With the diversity of the contents comes the diversity of smart contracts, thus bringing heavy burden to the blockchain, because **every contract will be executed for every message on every node**.
-Therefore, BOX Payout will take another approach which will be elaborated below:

-### Off-chain Smart Contract
+But luckily, the advancement made in cryptographic area and works spearheaded by Andrew Poelstra, a scientist at Blockstream, point us another way to achieve the same goal without using a virtual machine, which we called _Crypto Contracts_:

+### Crypto Contracts

+In essential, Crypto Contracts is a kind of smart contracts that can be translated into a series of crypto primitives.
+Developers can also think of it as off-chain smart contracts.

 Since the birth of Ethereum, smart contracts have been an indispensable part for many blockchain projects.
 However, most contracts need only one thing from the blockchain: an immutable ordering of commitments to prevent double-spending.
 Therefore, instead of using complex and resource intensive smart contracts to align the interests of stakeholders and automate payment related transactions, we can aggregate simple signatures to achieve the same goal but with much higher performance.

-A set of parties can decide on some sort of contract or protocol that they want to execute, and as a result of faithful execution they will produce a valid signature and the blockchain and its verifiers can validate that the signature is valid.
+Basically, a set of parties can decide on some sort of contract or protocol that they want to execute, and as a result of faithful execution they will produce a valid signature and the blockchain and its verifiers can validate that the signature is valid.
 The blockchain does not need to know any of the details of the original transaction.
-By using signature itself as a witness, we can move the bulk of transactions off-chain and leave the blockchain to do what it is really good at: check a multi-signature.
+By using signature itself as a witness, we can move the bulk of transactions off-chain and __leave the blockchain to do what it is really good at: check a multi-signature__.
 In other words, we can compile a smart contract into a series of cryptographic primitives; when someone signs and validate an ordinary transaction with these primitives, it holds that a smart contract that is not hosted on the blockchain still executes faithfully.

 \begin{figure}[h]
   \begin{center}